KeoLotso/Discord-Themes/README.md

 ### Chicken
 Almost every image is replaced with a chicken.
 NOTICE: MAKE SURE THAT YOU ALLOW THE WEB REQUESTS

+### OverlapPlus
+Everything overlaps.
+Idk probably the worst one to use.

 ---

 ## 📦 Usage